lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 ### Disclaimer

-Having an actual day job, I barely managed to publish this article and create the NuGet package in time for Santa.
+I barely managed to publish this article and create the NuGet package in time for Santa.
 The GitHub should be up early January.
 Follow me [on twitter](https://twitter.com/fishyrock/) if you want a notification, otherwise feel free to take it for a spin using the link below!

 | Package | NuGet |
 |---|:-:|